chenjianjx/srb4j/documents/userguide/social-integration/google_html.md

 # Google Login for Html Clients

-You will obtain Google's OAuth2 code according to [Google Sign-in's Server Side Flow](https://developers.google.com/identity/sign-in/web/server-side-flow#implementing_the_one-time-code_flow) and send it to http://your-backend/token/new/social/by-auth-code/google/web
+You will obtain Google's OAuth2 code according to [Google Sign-in's Server Side Flow](https://developers.google.com/identity/sign-in/web/server-side-flow#implementing_the_one-time-code_flow) and send the code to http://your-backend/token/new/social/by-auth-code/google/web

 # Notes